ABCs of Memphis In May: 2017 Edition

-A is for Art: Every year, Memphis in May releases a fine art poster commemorating that year's featured country.
-Memphis artist Jared Small created this year's painting (below).
-Also, the Memphis Jewish Community Center will host an exhibition from The Jewish Public Library of Montreal’s - Stories Told: 100 Years of the JPL.
+A is for Art: Every year, Memphis in May releases a fine art poster commemorating that year’s featured country.
+Memphis artist Nick Peña created this year’s painting (below).

 A is also for app: Memphis in May has their very own app that you can download for Apple and Android devices.
 It’ll come in handy in particularly during Beale Street Music Fest.

 B is for Barbecue: The World Championship Barbecue Cooking Contest is a magical time when pit-masters from all over converge on Tom Lee Park to slow cook pork (and chicken and alligator and anything else that can fit on a grill).
 It’s happening May 17 – 20.